 Obsidians break into the conchoidal fracture.
 Obsidian has no natural or defined planes of separation when a pressure exceeding its physical strength exerts on it.
 Therefore, smoothly curved fracture takes place on the surface of obsidian glass rock.

 The images at the side depict the phenomena beautifully and precisely.

 The hardness of Obsidian (How Hard Is Obsidian Rocks)

-In physics and geology, the hardness of the physical objects or rocks is measured in Moh’s scale, which rates the objects in question on the scale from 1 to 10.
+In physics and geology, the hardness of the physical objects or rocks is measured by Moh’s scale, which rates the objects in question on a scale from 1 to 10.

 Porosity of Obsidian

 It is a less porous rock, so it has a medium hardness.

 In Obsidian, only 1% of water exists.
 It means it is vitreous, and due to the high presence of silica and other glass-forming minerals, it is translucent in transparency.